warproxxx/warproxxx.github.io/_posts/2020-5-28-Slippage-Fee-Analysis.md

 I have completed 541 trades in BitMex since April 23 in the XBTUSD perp swap through the BitMex API.
 I send my order as the best limit order.
 If better orders come, I cancel and send it as the best order again.
 If I can't enter through limit orders in 1-2 minutes this way, I enter using Market Orders.
 The slippage and the average fee I got in my trades this way can be used by other algo traders for a rough estimate when they are backtesting their strategy. <!--more-->

 # TL;DR:
 Overall I got a positive slippage of 0.0115%.
 But this was because of 1 anomalous trade in which I got lucky.
 Considering trades whose slippage was within two standard deviations of the mean, I got a slippage of -0.035%.
 I paid a fee of 0.0115% per trade on average.
-Overall I overpaid 0.0465% in fees and slippage (multiplied the margin percentage) compared to the candle open.
+Overall I overpaid 0.0465% in fees and slippage (multiplied the margin percentage) compared to the candle's open when the lucky trades were removed.

 ### Disclamers:
 - This data is from a volatile time in the Bitcoin Market.
 The 20 day Bollinger Band width averaged to 41.
 In 2019, it was 32.
 - I use a mild trend following algorithm.
 Here mild means that the overall trend is going toward the direction but in the last few minutes when I am buying or selling, there hasn't been a big change.
-A trend reversal algorithm might get a better fee.
+A trend reversal algorithm will get a better slip.
 - The size of my trades was fairly small.
 If you are trading 6 digits or more, you might get more slippage.